Finlandia Hall: Main building

 Finland's centennial celebration in 2017.

 The main building houses the Main Auditorium, Helsinki Hall, Terrace Hall, Elissa Hall, Aurora Hall, Veranda, and Finlandia Restaurant, as well as Cafe Veranda and Galleria Veranda.

 Finlandia Hall underwent an extensive three-year renovation, and reopened to the public on 4 January 2025.
 The renovation that cost 136 million euros was carried out in a way that respected architect Alvar Aalto's legacy.

-In 2025, Finlandia Hall received its third marble cladding.
-Following extensive research and the construction of test walls, the chosen façade material was Lasa marble from South Tyrol in Italy, renowned for its Alpine durability.
-In total, the building incorporates 7,000 square metres of marble, amounting to some 12,000 individual slabs.

-On two earlier occasions, Carrara marble had been selected, but the slabs began to warp almost immediately.
-To avert similar problems, the straightness of the current cladding is monitored by means of ultrasonic testing.
-Lasa marble, being denser, is expected to endure northern climatic conditions more effectively than Carrara marble.

 Renovation and new façade

 Problems with the durability of the original Carrara marble cladding had already appeared in the 1990s, when several slabs had to be replaced.
 After further decades of weathering, a complete renewal of the exterior became necessary.
 Between 2022 and the end of 2023, the façade was rebuilt using marble of the type Lasa Bianco Nuvolato from South Tyrol.
 The choice was based on results from European research projects on the long-term performance of marble façades and on extensive technical testing of the material.
 In total, about 6,800 square metres of marble were installed.
-The architectural supervision of the renovation was carried out by Finnish architect Teemu Tuomi of Arkkitehdit NRT Oy.
+The architectural supervision of the renovation was carried out by Finnish architect Teemu Tuomi of Architects NRT.
 The renovated main building was officially reopened on 4 January 2025.